 Years contested: 2017 (1)

-2017: Hinch captains Team ROC Factor Canada in Miami's ROC Nations Cup competition.
-His team-mate, the largely unknown racing driver Stefan Rzadzinski, was chosen through a social media poll in the lead up to January's event.
+2017 Hinch captained Team ROC Factor Canada in Miami's ROC Nations Cup competition.
+His team-mate, the largely unknown racing driver Stefan Rzadzinski, was chosen through a social media poll in the lead up to the event.